Florida Social Work Licensing Requirements

 - Steps for Becoming a Licensed Social Worker in Florida

 How to Become a Social Worker in Florida

 To become a social worker in Florida you can choose between two educational paths.
-To decide which path you want to take, explore career options to see what kind of setting you want to work in and which path will help you meet the requirements.
-It is important to understand that many jobs in social work require licensing and that these jobs typically offer better pay and a greater variety of opportunities.
+To determine the best path, consider your ideal career.
+Note that many social work jobs require licensing.
+These jobs typically offer better pay and more opportunities.

 Bachelor of Social Work (BSW)